-One hundred and fifty participants were purposefully sampled from the population of education stakeholders in the sampled states.
-The breakdown of the sample is as follows: Project.
+Special invited guests include the Vice Chancellor of the University of Calabar, the Manager of Export Processing Zone (EPZ) Calabar, Retired Chief Judge of the High Court, Commissioner of Education, Cross River State, and the Director of the Research Centre, University of Calabar, who is also the Project Manager, University of Calabar Step B World Bank Project.
 This sample was therefore judged adequate representative of education stakeholders for a workshop on curriculum review.
-The basic assumptions are that all education stakeholders who participated in the workshop had, at one time or the other, been in contact with some aspect of Nigerian educational curriculum at secondary, university or both levels of the educational
+The basic assumptions are that all education stakeholders who participated in the workshop had, at one time or the other, been in contact with some aspect of Nigerian educational curriculum at secondary, university or both levels of the educational They are therefore judged capable of system. responding to various curriculum issues and expressing their reactions in a Focus Group Discussion (FGD).

-160 system.